BasicWolf/zblog/src/content/articles/2024-09-29-testified-documentation/testified-documentation.rst

 The devil is however, in the details.
 Testified documentation won't work well unless you have thorough behavior tests.
 That doesn't imply E2E tests at all!
-(I always profess keeping those to bare minimum) Rather have a suite of fast `sociable tests <https://martinfowler.com/bliki/UnitTest.html>`_ that verify system behaviour and utilize stubs and mocks for external dependencies.
+(I profess keeping those to a bare minimum.)
+Rather, have a suite of fast `sociable tests <https://martinfowler.com/bliki/UnitTest.html>`_ that verify system behaviour and utilize stubs and mocks for external dependencies.

 Feedback